 Place a firewall at every junction of network zones, not just at the network edge.
 If you can’t deploy full-fledged firewalls everywhere, use the built-in firewall functionality of your switches and routers.
 Deploy anti-DDoS devices or cloud services at the network edge.
 Carefully consider where to place strategic devices like load balancers – if they are outside the Demilitarized Zone (DMZ), they won’t be protected by your network security apparatus.

 Use Network Address Translation

 Network Address Translation (NAT) lets you translate internal IP addresses into addresses accessible on public networks.
 You can use it to connect multiple computers to the Internet using a single IP address.
-This provides an extra layer of security, because any inbound or outgoing traffic has to go through a NAT device, and there are fewer IP addresses which makes it difficult for attackers to understand which host they are connecting to.
+This provides an extra layer of security because any inbound or outgoing traffic has to go through a NAT device, and there are fewer IP addresses which make it difficult for attackers to understand which host they are connecting to.

 Monitor Network Traffic

 Ensure you have complete visibility of incoming, outgoing and internal network traffic, with the ability to automatically detect threats, and understand their context and impact.
 Combine data from different security tools to get a clear picture of what is happening on the network, recognizing that many attacks span multiple IT systems, user accounts and threat vectors.

 Achieving this level of visibility can be difficult with traditional security tools.
 InFORM XDR is an integrated security solution offering advanced network analytics, which continuously monitors network traffic, automatically detects malicious activity, and either responds to it automatically or pass context-rich information to security staff.